Core Values of #TeachLivingPoets

 - We seek to empower students’ voices through reading and writing poetry.

 Melissa Alter Smith is a National Board Certified high school English teacher in Charlotte, NC.
 She is 2017 District Teacher of the Year, an AP Reader, & an NCETA Executive Board member.
-She has presented at NCTIES, WVELA, NCETA, NCTE-WLU Summer Institute, NCTE, AWP, and the AP Annual Conference, and has co-authored a book on teaching poetry (forthcoming in Nov 2020 with NCTE).
+She has presented at NCTIES, WVELA, NCETA, NCTE-WLU Summer Institute, NCTE, AWP, and the AP Annual Conference, and has co-authored a book on teaching poetry (forthcoming in Jan 2021 with NCTE).
 Melissa is also a co-author of the Instructor’s Manual and AP Correlation Guide for the 13th high school edition of The Norton Introduction to Literature.
 A runner-up for NCTE and Penguin Random House’s Maya Angelou Teacher of Poetry Award, Melissa is also a contributing author for aplithelp.com and the NCTE Verse project.
 She is the creator of the #TeachLivingPoets hashtag and teachlivingpoets.com.
-She was the Keynote speaker at the NCETA 2019 spring symposium, featured on LitHub.com, in NEATE News, NCTE’s quarterly journal Council Chronicle, and on Education Talk Radio.
+She was the Keynote speaker at the NCETA 2019 spring symposium, featured on LitHub.com, in NEATE News, NCTE’s quarterly journal Council Chronicle, in ASCD’s Education Update, by Prestwick House, on The Poetry Question, and on Education Talk Radio.
 Her work is focused on complicating the canon, supporting teachers, and empowering students through poetry.
 You can follow her on Twitter and Instagram @MelAlterSmith.